DEEPAKSINGH275/SCT_ML_2/README.md

 ## How to Run
 1. Upload `Mall_Customers.csv` to Google Colab.
 2. Run all the cells in the notebook.
-3. The notebook will generate customer clusters and display the visualization.
+3. The notebook will generate customer clusters, display the visualization, and print the evaluation metrics.

 ## Future Improvements
 - Determine the optimal number of clusters using the Elbow Method.